The Capital City Ringers Handbell Ensemble - About Us

 *Corlie Eldred - a.k.a.
 Bell Amie.
 Corlie comes to us from Williamston, MI, where she has been involved in music ministry at Williamston United Methodist Church for nearly 40 years, and currently serves as organist, and director of the handbell choir, "Joyful Noise".
 Other musical activities include teaching piano and accompanying students at area festivals and recitals, and learning to play the hammered dulcimer.
 Having raised three sons, Corlie and her husband Keith now enjoy any chance they get to spend time with their grandchidlren.
 They also enjoy traveling to places near and far, and weekends often find them competing in dog shows and agility trials with their three setters.
 On nice days, Corlie's favorite things to do are walking with her human or canine buddies, or working in her flower gardens.
 Corlie has particpated four times in the Bay View Week of Hanbdells, and recently participated for the second time in Distinctly Bronze East.
 She joined CCR in 2008.

 Eileen Ellis - a.k.a.
 Chiming In, joined CCR in September 2008.
 Eileen has served 16 years as treasurer of CCR's sister organization, the Lansing Area Ministry of Bells, and has directed handbell choirs at South Church for over 30 years, in addition to being one of two organists.
-She also plays keyboard and a variety of percussion instruments including orchestral bells, chimes, timpani, and various percussion “toys”.
-Eileen is a Managing Principal and health care consultant with Health Management Associates, specializing in health care reimbursement and delivery systems.
-She has one grown daughter, Shelley, who lives in New Hampshire with husband, Gary, and their daughter, Miya.
+Eileen is a health care consultant with Health Management Associates, specializing in health care reimbursement and delivery systems.
+She has one grown daughter, Shelley, who lives in New Hampshire with husband, Gary, and their daughtere, Miya and Jazmin.

 Kim Finison - a.k.a.
-Dr. Bell, primarily rings bass bells and bass chimes, but often plays a variety of percussion instruments, trap set, bass guitar, or keyboard.
-Kim joined CCR in 1989, and with his wife, Lorraine, commissioned a piece ('Blue Tango' by Cathy Moklebust) in 2013 to celebrate their 25th season in CCR.
-He currently serves as the equipment manager and web master for CCR, and in his spare time (what ever that is!) enjoys computers, photography, and working on sick handbells and bringing them back to health (hence the nickname).
+Dr. Bell, primarily rings bass bells and bass chimes, but often plays a variety of percussion instruments, trumpet, trap set, bass guitar, ukulele, or keyboard.
+Kim joined CCR in 1989, and with his wife, Lorraine, commissioned a piece ('Blue Tango' by Cathy Moklebust) in 2013 to celebrate their 25th season together in CCR.
+He currently serves as the equipment manager and web master for CCR, and in his spare time (what ever that is!) enjoys computers, photography, playing trumpet, and working on sick handbells and bringing them back to health (hence the nickname).
 Kim has been a clinician (bell maintenance and bass bell techniques) at various handbell events in Area 5 of the Handbell Musicians of America.
-He also is a retired 13 year verteran of the Deep Pit Bass Bells at the Bay View Week of Handbells.
+He also is a retired 13 year verteran of the Deep Pit Bass Bells at the Bay View Week of Handbells, and made his WoH debut on trap set in 2015.
 Kim has served as CCR's Bass Section leader for several years before turning the reins over to Rick Hobrla.
-He is married to Lorraine Finison, whom he met in CCR, and father to CCR ringer Lindsay Finison and (former CCR ringer) Andrea Finison Palomba, and enjoys being "Grandpops" to his 3 grandchildren.
+He is married to Lorraine Finison, whom he met in CCR, and father to CCR ringer Lindsay Finison and (former CCR ringer) Andrea Finison Palomba, and enjoys being "Pop-pops" to his 4 grandchildren.
+Kim plays trumpet in the Mason Symphony Orchestra, the DeWitt Community Concert Band, and the New Horizons Jazz Band at the MSU CMS .
+He also likes to play the ukulele and bass guitar in his spare time.
 In 2001 Kim and Lorraine visited the Malmark factory in Plumsteadville, PA and were given a comprehensive personal tour by former Malmark vice-president, Willard Markey.
 Before leaving, Kim got to ring the G-0 and A-0 bells - (yes, that's G-ZERO and A-ZERO) - the largest playable handbells in the world.

 Lindsay Finison - a.k.a.
 Bell Diva.
 Lindsay, joining CCR fall of 2004, says, "I grew up watching my dad (Kim Finison) ring with the Capital City Ringers.
 It is a great honor to now be ringing with the group that I grew up with and admired."
 Lindsay has been ringing bells since she was in the 3rd grade and now rings with the adult handbell choir at Mayflower Congregational Church, where she earned her bell nickname.
 Along with bells, Lindsay started piano lessons in the 3rd grade.
 Later, in band, she played baritone, clarinet, French horn, and trombone (jazz band).
 As you can tell, music is a huge part of her life.
 Lindsay re-joins CCR after taking a couple of years off after the birth of her daughter, Stella.